spaansba/PowerTree/docs/Show-PowerTreeRegistry.md

 ### -Exclude

 Excludes registry keys or values that match the specified patterns.
+For example -Exlude "_windows _" removes all keys and values that mention windows.

 ```yaml
 Type: String[]